ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 5. Click **Create instance**.
 If you select more than one instance under **Number of instances**, you are presented with additional options.

     The total due per month is dynamically updated in the **Order Summary** based on your selections.
-You can easily create a cost-effective Power Systems Virtual Server instance that satisfies your business needs.
+You can easily create a cost-effective {{site.data.keyword.powerSys_notm}} instance that satisfies your business needs.
     {: tip}

     You must pin the IBM i virtual server instances that use the IBM i licenses.
 If you do not pin the virtual server instances and request for migration to a different host, the serial numbers will change, and the IBM i license will not work.